anna-filou/anna-filou.github.io/reading.md

   author: David Levithan
   read: '2022'
   pages: 239
-  my-notes: "This is a book with life advice for teenagers and young adults.
-Maybe
+  my-notes: "Oddly close to my life at times, once I neared the ending, I stayed up
-    it could even make some people *less afraid of two boys kissing,* as the author puts it (but I doubt they'd read it…)\n\nOddly close to my life at times, once I neared the ending, I stayed up late to finish it.
-It made my heart beat faster, gave me reason to feel grateful and provided food for thought in the form of ample quotable passages. "
+    late to finish it.
+It made my heart beat faster, gave me reason to feel grateful and provided food for thought in the form of ample quotable passages. \n\n*“They hold hands, feel like they are witnessing something monumental, something that could change things.
+It won’t, but that feeling, that spirit will live on in everyone here, everyone who sees.
+The spirit will change things.”*"
 - title: It's Not How Good You Are…
   cover: "/assets/books/its-not-how-good-you-are.jpg"
   author: Paul Arden